KWFredShi/KWFredShi.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I just graduated from Vanderbilt University with a double major in Mathematics and Computer Science and received an honor of Summa Cum Laude.
+I just graduated from Vanderbilt University with a double major in Mathematics and Computer Science and received an honor of *Summa Cum Laude*.